- CrustLab /

 Types of Blockchain Databases

 The data structures and administration of a blockchain network can give rise to different types of blockchain databases.
 These blockchains differ in how they’re managed, and the nature of participating nodes.
+For example, public and private blockchains represent two main categories: public blockchains are open and permissionless, while private blockchains are restricted to authorized participants.
+Additionally, some blockchain databases are partially decentralized, combining elements of both centralized and decentralized control to balance security, efficiency, and data management.
 This also has an impact on their potential use cases.
 Here’s an overview of the different blockchain types and how they work.

 Public Blockchain